 Doctor of Health Sciences Degree Online

-Through the Arizona School of Health Sciences (ASHS), A.T.
-Still University’s (ATSU) prestigious Doctor of Health Sciences program offers a post-graduate Fundamentals of Education Certificate.
+Through the A.T.
+Still University’s College of Graduate Health Studies (ATSU-CGHS), prestigious Doctor of Health Sciences program offers a post-graduate Fundamentals of Education Certificate.
 The purpose of this health science certificate is to provide additional, specialized knowledge; advance critical thinking; and promote theory application in the area of post-secondary education.
 Studying the components of designing, developing, and managing courses using the latest theory and techniques of teaching and learning will be the emphasis of this health science certificate.
 This certificate may be used for career advancement and preparation of health professionals for roles in academia or healthcare education.

 The Doctor of Health Sciences Fundamentals of Education Certificate consists of four courses (12 quarter credit hours) offered during each semester in an online learning format through the Blackboard Learning Management System.
 Each certificate will consist of the three classes in the content area plus one class from another certificate area.
 For example, if completing the Fundamentals of Education Certificate, all three courses in Fundamentals of Education would be completed, plus one additional course from the Leadership and Organizational Behavior or Global Health Certificates.
 All course work will be taken with online health science degree students who include health professionals from academia, administration, research, and clinical practice; and represent a wide variety of health disciplines.
 ATSU’s inter-professional approach to learning has been shown to enhance the development of analytical skills and theory application in healthcare, and nurture the development of the most compassionate graduates innovating the business of healthcare in the heart of communities where need is greatest.